 - 2018 - present - University of Copenhagen

-- Post-doctoral researcher in the human-centered computing section, working with Kasper Hornbaek on the BODY-UI project.
+- Post-doctoral researcher in the human-centered computing section, working with Kasper Hornbæk on Body-based interfaces.

 - 2014 - 2018 - University of Bristol